M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio-Template/Code-Snippets/index.md

 * `MFConfiguration` creates a code snippet for a property with a `MFConfigurationAttribute`.

-### Contributing to the Code Snippets

-To contribute additional code snippets or to fix issues with existing code snippets, please visit the [GitHub Samples and Libraries repository](https://github.com/M-Files/MFilesSamplesAndLibraries), make the required changes, and submit a [pull request](https://help.github.com/articles/about-pull-requests/).
-GitHub has [further information on forking and pull requests](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ## Installing the Vault Application Framework Code Snippets

+### Installing using the Visual Studio installer

+[An installer for the Vault Application Framework Code Snippets is available on the Visual Studio Gallery](#).
+Simply press the `Download` button on the gallery page, run the `.vsix` file, and it will install the Code Snippets into Visual Studio for you.

+<p class="note">The Vault Application Framework Code Snippets can be uninstalled through <code class="highlighter-rouge">Add/Remove Programs</code>, as with other installed applications.</p>

+### Downloading the raw snippet files

+The raw snippet files are available for download within our [GitHub Samples and Libraries repository](https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Visual%20Studio%20Snippets/Vault%20Application%20Framework%20/Snippets/CSharp/M-Files%20VAF).
+To install the snippets manually:

+* Download the `.snippet` file(s).
+* Open Visual Studio.
+* Click the `Tools` menu item and select `Code Snippets Manager`.
+* Click `Add` and locate the downloaded `.snippet` file.